woodenclock/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------------------------
 ### Bug Reporting 🐝

-Alternatively, you can do the following steps below to report an issue with our program.
+You can do the following steps below to report an issue with our program.
 We value your feedback, and opening an issue on our GitHub repository is a great way to help us identify and address problems.

 ### Step-by-Step Instructions: